mdarche/maker-ui/packages/carousel/README.md

-# @elements-ui/carousel
+# @maker-ui/carousel

-An accessible carousel component built with [react-spring](https://www.react-spring.io/) that works seamlessly with a Theme UI theme provider or an Elements UI layout.
+An accessible carousel component built with [react-spring](https://www.react-spring.io/) that works seamlessly with a Theme UI theme provider or an Maker UI layout.

 ## Installation

 ```
-npm i @elements-ui/carousel
+npm i @maker-ui/carousel
 ```

 ## Usage